-- By 1986 the administration expects the economy to grow from \$2.8 trillion to \$4.6 trillion.
+- By 1985 the administration expects the economy to grow from \$2.8 trillion to \$4.6 trillion.
 Such growth means a better ability to finance our defense needs and critical social programs, without taxing the life out of the economy. - 2.
-If we have slower growth, then we have to reexamine our options: what is most important in the budget, and where we could raise revenues with the least harm.
+If we have slower growth, then we have to reexamine our options.
 CBO and the administration are in basic agreement on economic trends: this is the time to strike a prudent, but optimistic, balance.
 But clearly \$100 billion deficits are unacceptable, economically or politically.